particular social group

 or place.
 Something that is done regularly by a person.

-are an inherited pattern of thought or action.
+of thought or action.
 A specific practice

 of long standing.

 is a day set aside by custom or by law on which normal activities,

 especially business or work including school, are suspended or reduced.

 Generally, holidays are intended to allow individuals to celebrate or

 commemorate an event or tradition of cultural or religious significance.

 Holidays may be designated by governments, religious institutions, or